univ-of-utah-marriott-library-apple/management_tools/README.md

 ### Python Package Creator

-The Python Package Creator (also 'pypkg') will create an OS X-compatible `.pkg` file containing the contents of a Python project.
+The Python Package Creator (also 'PyPkg') will create an OS X-compatible `.pkg` file containing the contents of a Python project.
 The project *must* use the `setup.py` system, which is documented [here](https://docs.python.org/2/distutils/setupscript.html).
 If you aren't using this system to manage your Python projects, you may want to consider changing to it.

 There are a few options that can be given to the script: